 A durable power of attorney for finances works like a DPOA for health care, except it gives someone authority over your assets.
 This can be a big benefit to family members—your spouse might need quick access to your checking account to pay the mortgage, for example.
 Without a DPOA for finances, a court order would be necessary.

 If you're young and healthy, do you still need these documents?
 Yes—even though it's very unlikely that they will ever be used.
 If you were seriously injured, these documents would let your family know what you wanted, sparing them very difficult decisions and heading off disagreements.
 It's young people who are strong enough to live a long time with serious injuries.
 (Terri Schiavo was 26 when her illness began and she fell into a permanent vegetative state.)

-You can use Quicken WillMaker Plus to make these documents yourself; the program lets you produce documents tailored to your state’s laws.
+You can use Quicken WillMaker & Trust to make these documents yourself; the program helps you produce documents tailored to your state's laws.

 One last simple (and free) step to take is to name beneficiaries for your retirement accounts--any IRA or 401(k) account you've opened.
 All you need to do is fill out the beneficiary form provided by your employer or the account custodian.
 If you want to change it later, you can just fill out and submit a new form.

 By naming a beneficiary, you make it possible for the funds in the account to go directly to the person (or persons) you name, without probate.
 That will save your family the hassle and expense of probate court proceedings.